operatorequals/chmod-stego/README.md

 `Receiver.py`'s `--help` is equivalent, but without the `MESSAGE` and `--delay` options.

 ## So what?
-I can't think of any use cases out CTFs!
+I can't think of any use cases except in CTFs!
 Those scripts are intended to be a geeky Bday present.
-If you find any real use on them _please_ let me now!
+If you find any real usage for them _please_ let me now!